 We speak the same tongue and wear the same cotton sarees, we are fond of rice and fish, and debates over politics.
 We are Bengalis, yet we belong to two separate countries!
-Chitrita Banerji manages to beautifully compare the ways of life of Bengalis from India and from Bangladesh, and enlighten the readers about the subtle nuances in the food habits and lifestyle that separates us yet brings us closer.
+Chitrita Banerji in Mirror City manages to beautifully compare the ways of life of Bengalis from India and from Bangladesh, and enlightens the readers about the subtle nuances in the food habits and lifestyle that separates us yet bring us closer.

-This is a story of an Indian woman and her journey in Bangladesh during the tumultuous times of political reformations.
+This is a story of an Indian woman and her journey in Bangladesh during the tumultuous times of political reformation.

 Uma, the protagonist, is tall and dark; not the adjectives which are used to describe beautiful women in Bengal.
 She leaves her hometown, Kolkata, and goes all the way to the USA for higher studies.
 There she meets the man who becomes her husband and follows him to his hometown, Dhaka, the capital city of Bangladesh, not very far from Kolkata, still a different country.

-Here, Uma embarks on a profound journey which instils lessons on being loved and unloved, being betrayed and betraying, sacrifices and selfishness and all other grey areas which makes a human.
+Here, Uma embarks on a profound journey which instils lessons on being loved and unloved, being betrayed and betrayed, sacrifices and selfishness and all other grey areas which make a human.

 “The choices we make defines our story and our choices are often guided by morality.
 But sometimes circumstances blurs the region between what’s right and what’s wrong and changes it into what’s good for you and what’s not.”